Try Out Our NEW Disneyland Ticket Calculator!

 Golden Oak Outpost | Quick Service Restaurant

-Across from Pecos Bill Tale Tale Inn and Café and neighboring Adventureland, Golden Oak Outpost serves a regularly changing menu typically of fried, “loaded” food.
-Currently, you can find some basic chicken nuggets, loaded onion rings or waffle fries, and chili cheese onion rings or waffle fries.
+Across from Pecos Bill Tale Tale Inn and Café and neighboring Adventureland, Golden Oak Outpost in Frontierland serves a regularly changing menu typically of fried, “loaded” food.
+Currently, you can find some basic chicken strips, chili cheese onion fries and Loaded Chicken Strips with cheese sauce and bacon.
 There’s a nice little seating area here, however many guests choose to hunt down a table in the A/C at Pecos Bill Tall Tale Inn and Café across the way.
 This little food stand is another that tends to close when crowds are low, so be aware.

 Pecos Bill Tall Tale Inn and Café | Quick Service Restaurant

 Long gone are the days of the glorious burger toppings bar (oh, how we miss you).
-In its place at Pecos Bill Tall Tall Inn and Café is a wide range of Mexican favorites like a Fajita Platter, Southwest Salad, rice bowls, and a few kinds of nachos and a new toppings bar.
+In its place at Pecos Bill Tall Tall Inn and Café is a wide range of Mexican favorites like a Fajita Platter, The Sun Bonnet Trio Salad with chicken or pork carnitas, rice bowls, and a few kinds of nachos and a new toppings bar.
 Plenty of allergy and gluten-free options are available here.
 This is a great place to sit down and enjoy some air conditioning, and a prime location along the parade route.
 That all makes this a very popular spot, meaning finding a place to sit can be challenging.

 Westward Ho | Snack Stand

 Needing something to fuel you in your journey across the American frontier (AKA as you head over to Adventureland for your Disney Genie+ time at Pirates of the Caribbean)?
-Stop by Westward Ho for a few small snacks like Corn Dog Nuggets or a Churro with chocolate sauce, as well as lemonade or Coca-Cola slushies and Joffrey’s cold brew.
+Stop by Westward Ho for a few small snacks like Corn Dog Nuggets or a Candied Bacon Skewer with chips, as well as lemonade or Coca-Cola slushies and Joffrey’s cold brew.

 Liberty Square Restaurants